 - The proposed site will be graded to match to existing elevations at all property lines.
-A retaining wall will be required at the east property limit. - Building Storm drains will be designed by the project mechanical engineer at the building permit stage. - Water quality will be provided through the use of an OGS device. - Storm water quantity control estimated to be 913 m3 will be required to pump flows from the post development 100 year storm over 24-hours.
-This flow is less than that of the predevelopment 2 year storm in accordance with Mississauga standards. - Storage will be provided with a tank located at the west portion of the building, adjacent to Hurontario Street, that will be integrated with the building parking structure. - The site will utilize the 450 mm storm sewer connection proposed by Metrolinx; target release rates and storage will be updated based on the site's allocation in this sewer, when known. - Water balance objectives will be met by retaining the first 5 mm of rain events onsite in the storage tank.
+A retaining wall will be required at the east property limit. - Building Storm drains will be designed by the project mechanical engineer at the building permit stage. - Water quality will be provided through the use of an OGS device. - Storm water quantity control estimated to be 1,086 m will be required for post development 100 year storm.
+The target flow is less than that of the predevelopment 2 year storm in accordance with Mississauga standards. - Storage will be provided with two tanks, one located at the west portion of the building, adjacent to Hurontario Street, that will be integrated with the building parking structure and one within the proposed municipal road. - The site will utilize the 450 mm storm sewer connection proposed by Metrolinx; target release rates and storage will be updated based on the site's allocation in this sewer, when known. - Water balance objectives will be met by retaining the first 5 mm of rain events onsite through green roofs or rainwater harvesting in the storage tank.
 Retained water will be re-used for irrigation purposes. - Wastewater servicing to the site will be provided by a new 200 mm diameter connection to the 250 mm diameter existing sewer on Hurontario Street.
-A second connection has also been considered via the 200 mm sanitary sewer on Kirwin Avenue. - Region of Peel has indicated that some of the existing sewers in the vicinity if the site may require capacity augmentation. - Water servicing to the site will be provided by the existing 300 mm watermain on Kirwin Avenue as directed by the Region as well as the proposed 600 mm watermain on Hurontario Street. - Erosion and sediment control and groundwater control measures will be implemented during construction in accordance with City and Provincial requirements.
+A second connection has also been considered via the proposed sanitary sewer on Kirwin Avenue. - Region of Peel has indicated that some of the existing sewers in the vicinity if the site may require capacity augmentation. - Water servicing to the site will be provided by the existing 300 mm watermain on Kirwin Avenue as directed by the Region as well as the proposed 600 mm watermain on Hurontario Street. - Erosion and sediment control and groundwater control measures will be implemented during construction in accordance with City and Provincial requirements.